 Q&A with Veeva’s Paul Shawah and Aktana’s David Ehrlich – Part 2

 As discussed in part one of this series, machine learning and AI have already been applied in several ways in the commercial life sciences — yet there’s potential to do even more.
-In part two, Veeva Systems SVP of Commercial Strategy Paul Shawah and Aktana CEO David Ehrlich discuss what’s in store for this emerging technology and how commercial and medical teams can make the most of it.
+In part two, Veeva Systems SVP of Commercial Strategy Paul Shawah and Aktana CEO David Ehrlich discuss what’s in store for this emerging AI and machine learning technology and how commercial life science and medical teams can make the most of it.

 Ten years from now, how will commercial teams be using AI?
 Will AI replace the sales rep?